jayronsoares/burnout.py/README.md

 1. **Access the Tool**: [Link to the tool]
 2. **Complete the Assessment**: Answer all questions to get a comprehensive evaluation.
 3. **Review Your Results**: Understand your burnout risk and follow the provided recommendations.

-## Contact & Support

-For questions or support, please reach out to jayronsoares@yandex.com.